Loading

 What effect does this have on member sizes?

 Designing to Eurocodes using equations 6.10a/b may reduce the required member size as a lower factor is being applied to loads (usually 6.10b 1.25/1.5 instead of 1.4/1.6 [BS5950] or around 1.5 [BS449/BS5268]).
-Note that changing code doesn't make the member any stronger: for beams, applying a load of x will cause a deflection of y so reducing member size may require closer attention to deflection.
+Note that changing code doesn't make the member any stronger: for beams, applying a load of x to a given section will cause a deflection of y regardless of code used so reducing the member size may require closer attention to deflection.
 Codes compared